Symptoms of an Infected Computer (virus)

 This KB Article References: Symantec Endpoint Protection Antivirus

-This Information is Intended for: Faculty, Staff, Students, Teaching Assistants
+This Information is Intended for: Instructors, Staff, Students

 All malicious programs are covered under the umbrella term malware - adware, ransomware, rootkits, spyware, trojans, worms, and viruses - all are considered malware.
 It is important that you regularly check your computer for malware, as a malware infection puts your personal data at risk.
 Keep all system software up to date to reduce the risk of infection.